tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 against the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address.

-4. Protect illegal download and upload caused by some critical vulnerability of some existing plugins like [this](http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html "WordPress Security Vuln in Slider Revolution Plugin | Sucuri Blog") via `admin-ajax.php`.
+4. Block Local File Inclusion (LFI) caused by some critical vulnerability of some existing plugins like [this](http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html "WordPress Security Vuln in Slider Revolution Plugin | Sucuri Blog") via `admin-ajax.php`.